 Skip to content

-A mother's breast milk is produced in order to optimise the health and nutrition of her child / children, so breast milk contains proteins, fats, carbohydrates as well as nutrients, and various immune cells.
-We also now know that the mother's milk contains bacteria; the composition of which appears to change throughout the duration of lactation and varies between mothers.
+Breast milk is produced in order to optimise the health and nutrition of a newborn, so breast milk contains proteins, fats, carbohydrates as well as nutrients, and various immune cells.
+We also now know that a mother's milk contains bacteria; the composition of which appears to change throughout the duration of lactation and varies between mothers.

 There are also some other interesting theories in relation to the translocation of bacteria from the gut to the breast milk.
 Jeurink et al (2013) suggests that hormonal changes facilitate the movement of bacteria.
 Progesterone may increase gut permeability to allow for the translocation of bacteria into the bloodstream, and finally to the mammary glands in the mother's breasts4.

 The gut microbiome has received a lot of scientific attention in recent decades, and rightly so as this is the habitat of choice for a lot of the bacteria we share our bodies with, but there are also other notable microbiomes around our bodies, such as the skin.

 Recently, a study published in the journal Scientific Reports has found that within a woman's breast lies a complex ecosystem of bacteria, much different to the skin outside, forming a distinct microbiome of it's own5.
 Further to this, the researchers found that the breast bacteria of women with and without breast cancer differ significantly.
 The scientists from the Mayo Clinic utilised DNA sequencing to analyse sterile breast tissue removed from 33 women.
 They then compared the results to the swabs taken from breast skin, as well as cheek swabs from the same patients.